architech-boards/brancaboard/source/variables.rst

  uint8_t LBflash=0; // Led Blue 0==FlashOFF 1==FlashON
  uint8_t LGflash=0; // Led Green 0==FlashOFF 1==FlashON

-| The variables below are used to configure the STM WiFi module.
+| The underlying variables are used to configure the STM WiFi module.
 | **Remember to configure the parameters in according to your WiFi network.**
 | In particular, be sure to specify: